33 Reproducibility and workflow

 As shown by @wickham2019, tidy data principles simplify analysis.

-The citation is rendered in the output and a reference list is appended automatically.
-No more manually typed reference sections that drift from the actual citations.
+The citation is rendered in the output and a reference list is appended automatically, so there are no more manually typed reference sections drifting from the actual citations.
+Quarto keeps code and prose in sync within a single document; but when your analysis spans multiple scripts with complex dependencies, a different tool keeps the steps themselves in sync.

 Exercises

-.qmdfile with a title, a code chunk that loads a dataset, and a code chunk that makes a plot.
+1. Create a .qmd file with a title, a code chunk that loads a dataset, and a code chunk that makes a plot.
 Render it to HTML.
-Change the data and re-render. - Add
+Change the data and re-render.

-echo: falseto a code chunk.
+2. Add echo: false to a code chunk.
 What changes in the rendered output?

 33.5 targets: pipeline automation

-targets solves this.
-You define a pipeline: each step (target) is a function call with declared inputs and outputs. targets tracks what changed and only re-runs what is necessary.
+targets prevents this by making you declare the pipeline: each step (target) is a function call with explicit inputs, and targets tracks what changed so it only re-runs what needs re-running.

 # _targets.R